Rolf-Hempel/PlanetarySystemStacker/CONTRIBUTING.md

 We are using git and github as source code management and bug tracker systems.
 Development takes place on the "prototype" or alternatively feature-branches.
 So please prepare your pull-requests against "prototype".
-Changes will committed to master only during a release.
+Changes will be committed to master only during a release.

 # Test Data
 We have not yet settled down on an approach how to manage test data.
 For the